baudisgroup/baudisgroup.github.io/docs/presentations/2001-10-20-Michael_Baudis__progenetix.net-at-BCATS.md

 Over the last decade, techniques for the genome wide scanning for genomic imbalances in malignant neoplasia have been developed, e.g. Comparative Genomic Hybridization (CGH).

 Currently, no comprehensive online source for CGH data with a standardized format suitable for data mining procedures has been made available for public access.
-Such a data repository could be valuable in identifying genetic aberration patterns with linkage to specific disease entities, and provide additional information for validating data from large scale expression array experiments.
+Such a data repository could be valuable in identifying genetic aberration patterns with linkage to specific disease entities, and provide additional information for validating data from large scale expression array experiments.<!--more-->

 A case and band specific aberration matrix was selected as most suitable format for the mining of CGH data.
 The [progenetix.net] data repository was developed to provide the according data to the research community for a growing number of human malignancies.